Andes Website : Climbing, Skiing, Trekking and Guidebooks in South America

 Santiago Area

-There is some great ski-touring just out of Santiago, at heights of 2500-4000m, good areas around the Tres Valles resorts and the Cajon del Maipo. the following two pictures were taken in the area above Santiago in September 2001, when we had brilliant snow conditions and unbelievably good weather.
+There is some great ski-touring just outside of Santiago, at heights of 2500-4000m, good areas around the Tres Valles resorts and the Cajon del Maipo.
+The following pictures were taken in the area above Santiago in September 2001, when we had brilliant snow conditions and unbelievably good weather.

 Sledging out from Ba?s Colina

-One of the best places to go are the volcanoes of the Andean Lake district in southern Chile.
-We have skied to the summits of Lonquimay, Antuco, Chillan, Villarrica and Llaima.
-Several other peaks, notably Sierra Nevada, Lanin and Choshuenco will also make good ascents.
+One of the best places to go for ski mountaineering in the whole of the Andes are the volcanoes of the Andean Lakes district in southern Chile.
+We have skied to the summits of Lonquimay, Antuco, Chillan, Villarrica and Llaima many times in the past.
+Several other peaks, notably casablanca, Sierra Nevada, Lanin and Choshuenco also make good ascents.
+A little bit further north, the peaks of Chillan Nuevo and the Nevados de Chillan Viejo are also often in good condition.

 Skiing on Volcan Llaima, Chilean Andes